• Also see Marriage Prep

 Attempting to change a particular behavior without first understanding why we did it is very difficult.
 It would be like telling a chef who made a terrible dinner to simply stop cooking so bad.
 Unless the chef knows why the meal was so awful, he can’t correct the mistake.

-It’s the same rational with premarital sex.
+It’s the same rationale with premarital sex.
 Here are some reasons why people have sex before marriage:

 You believed that the person you were with would break up with you if you said, “No.”